holomekc/hue-emu/README.md

 Allows to simulate a hue bridge

 ## Getting Started
-The emulator does not force you to follow any structure regaring the data provided.
+The emulator does not force you to follow any structure regarding the data provided.
 It just helps you with the communication.
 Check out the examples to see how it works.

 ### Create builder